 - They have a complex set of self protection mechanisms that they use when challenged, or disagreed with.
-These include anger, intimidation, exasperation, belittlement.
+These include anger, intimidation, exasperation, manipulation and belittlement.

-- They have a heightened sense of self and think they are more intelligent, better looking and capable than others and believe they deserve special treatment.
+- They have a heightened sense of self and think they are more intelligent, attractive and capable than others which means they believe they deserve special treatment.

-- Narcissists have issues being empathetic because of their inherent selfishness.
+- Narcissists have issues being truly empathetic (and even sympathetic) because of their inherent selfishness.

 - The most interesting insight about narcissists is that many of them suffer from low self esteem, and this is the dominant driver in their obsessive drive for fame, fortune or power.
 These achievements outwardly compensate for and help quieten their wavering self worth.